How to Make An Easy Fall Sign

-Create this cute chalkboard sign for customizable front door decor.
-All you need is an inexpensive wood picture frame, a little paint, and a pretty ribbon to tie it all together!
+Create this cute fall chalkboard sign for customizable front door decor.
+All you need is an inexpensive wood picture frame, a little paint, and a pretty buffalo check ribbon to tie it all together!

 Make this DIY fall sign for easy and attractive fall decor you can update year after year.
 Hang it on your front door or rest it on a fireplace mantel, and customize the chalkboard with your favorite word, phrase, or greeting.
 A ribbon in the finish, color, and pattern of your choice completes the sign with personality.
 Plus, you can easily recycle this sign to use for every season thanks to the erasable chalkboard surface!
 Follow along below to see how to make your own DIY sign for fall.